rschmidthd/rwsplots/README.md

 The jupyter files will produce the plots:

 talk_hannover.ipynb:

+from the paper "The improved calendar of 1700 and the interplay with astromony", submitted to Studia Leibnitiana (K.-D. Herbst, N. Gädeke, editors)

 * Gregorian lunar calendar
 * computation of lunar months
 * diagram for the celestial sphere